shettydhanush13/opsace-tech/README.md

 # opsace-tech
-a space where all my random tech ideas get a prototype
+a space where all my random tech ideas get a prototypes